gitbnw/portfolio/_portfolio/pdfs.md

 layout: post
 title: PD Fleet Status
 thumbnail-path: "img/pdfs.png"
-short-description: A web application for the police department built on the <a href="https://www.sencha.com/products/extjs/#overview">ExtJS</a> framework and Coldfusion.
+short-description: A web application built for a police department on the <a href="https://www.sencha.com/products/extjs/#overview">ExtJS</a> framework and Coldfusion.
 order: 4
 ---